 There are lots of drawbacks to liquidating inventory using the LIFO method.
 These are:

-- It is useful for jacking up short term profits through liquidation of old inventory.
-However, it does not help make long term and consistent profits.
+- It is useful for jacking up short-term profits by liquidating old inventory.
+However, it does not help make long-term and consistent profits.

-- Liquidating stocks depicts lack of financial analysis on company’s point as it will consume raw material obtained at higher cost first.
+- Liquidating stocks depicts a lack of financial analysis on the company’s point as it will first consume raw materials obtained at a higher cost.

 - Older stock piled up in the warehouse might lead to an incorrect valuation of the goods at the time of actual sale.

-- The company keeps on purchasing new material at higher prices and stocking old materials obtained at lower costs.
-And when the consumption of the latest stock of material happens first means costly material will get the precedence, and the old stock continues to remain stocked.
-It will lead to higher cost of the final product.
+- The company keeps on purchasing new materials at higher prices and stocking old materials obtained at lower costs.
+And when the consumption of the latest stock of material happens first means, costly material will get the precedence, and the old stock continues to remain stocked.
+It will lead to a higher cost of the final product.

 - LIFO liquidation shows a temporary high profit for the company.